zjohn77/lightning-mlflow-hf/README.md

 loss on the validation sample.
 Furthermore, between 125 and 190 steps, the curve starts to flatten, a potential indication that further training could be unnecessary.
-But being monotonic, we see that overfitting has not yet occurred, and what's more, the curve steepened again from 190 to 210, so maybe it might not be a bad idea to have let it run for another 5 epochs.
+But being monotonic, we see that overfitting has not yet occurred, and what's more, the curve steepened again from 190 to 210, so perhaps we should've let it run for another 5 epochs.

 The top right plot, interestingly, tell a similar story.
 The most notable characteristic is how high the accuracy values are, and the unit here is percentage.
 That the lines